This post may contain affiliate links. Please read our disclosure policy.

 Make the pizza dough.

-- In the bowl of your stand mixer fitted with the paddle attachment or your food processor fitted with the metal blade, place the flour, xanthan gum, (optional Expandex), yeast, and sugar, and whisk to combine with a separate, handheld whisk.
+- In the bowl of your stand mixer fitted with the paddle attachment or your food processor fitted with the plastic blade, place the flour, xanthan gum, (optional Expandex), yeast, and sugar, and whisk to combine with a separate, handheld whisk.
 Add the salt, and whisk again to combine well.

 - Add the water and olive oil, and mix on medium speed in your stand mixer or pulse in your food processor until the dough begins to come together.

 - Turn the mixer to high speed or your food processor on and process until the dough is no longer a ball but has begun to appear whipped (about 3 minutes).
+This is designed to add air to the dough, which will make it easier to handle after chilling, and rise better in the oven.

 - Transfer the dough to an oiled container with a tight-fitting lid or a greased bowl, spray lightly with cooking oil spray, and cover tightly.